 Open Enrollment is the only time when employees can make important decisions about their benefit options for the coming year.
 There are many options from which to choose, from Health Insurance with complex plan options to Flexible Spending Accounts, Life Insurance, Worker’s Comp; all from a wide range of providers.
 Employees need to deal with a complex set healthcare concepts in a short period of time that requires effective and engaging enrollment programs.

-The case for Awareness
+The case for Awareness with Translating Open Enrollment

 One group with an increasing interest in buying healthcare is the Hispanic population, yet they are still more likely to be uninsured than any other ethnic group.
 The Affordable Care Act along with important outreach programs has been a tremendous help to get more Hispanics to make informed decisions about their healthcare options, but it has not closed that gap yet.
 Hispanics, like all other ethnic groups, take a price sensitive approach to healthcare, but they are often unaware of the financial assistance and penalties that informs their decision to buy into the healthcare system.
-Research has shown that awareness training greatly improves the likelihood of participation.
+Research has shown that awareness training greatly improves the likelihood of participation in open enrollment.

 An effective open enrollment program can help to drive benefit-engagement with employees and there is a lot of research out there on what drives engagement.
 Programs need to address the information needs of the employees so that they can make informed decisions.
 This is no different for Hispanics, but there is more that can be done further to engage with Hispanics.
 For that, employers and consultants need to understand what is important for Hispanic employees to know before they make decisions.
-Cultural and language factors should also be taken into account when designing open enrollment materials for your Spanish speaking employees.
+Cultural and language factors should also be taken into account when designing open enrollment materials for Spanish speaking employees.

-Why Translation matters
+Why Translating Open Enrollment matters

 Open Enrollment has become a more complex process due to emerging technology and the need to expand information beyond just providing brochures.
 Employers provide training sessions, online apps, and additional resources via phone or virtual meetings that employees can use to their benefit.